Hell Date

 Hell Date is a prank dating show that aired BET.
 The show was created by Peter M. Cohen and produced by Peter M. Cohen Productions.
 The show presented itself as a typical dating show, such as Blind Date, however it featured actors pretending to be a contestant/participant on the show, and portraying a character, with their goal being to make the date an unpleasant experience.
 Unbeknownst to one unsuspecting dater, who is not aware of the setup.

 The show aired for two seasons, with both seasons having slightly different formats, yet the idea was primarily the same.
 The first season was filmed in the Los Angeles area.
 The second season was filmed in the Atlanta metropolitan areas.
+At the end of 2007, BET greenlist 64 more episodes.

 Series overview

 Season one format

 In the first season, two segments were shown per episode.

 In the beginning of the segment, an unsuspecting dater, (who is unaware that this is not a legitimate dating show and he or she believes is on a typical dating show) described themselves to the audience.

 Immediately following, an actor known as the "Hell Dater", would describe themselves to the audience, letting the audience know that he or she is an actor and playing a character, and their objective is to purposefully make this a terrible date for their unsuspecting partner.

 The unsuspecting dater, and the hell date actor then met and introduced themselves to each other.

 At first, the actor shows very mild hints of annoyance on the date, to where the unsuspecting dater is bothered, but isn't at a level to where the date becomes abnormal.

 However as the date progresses, (more especially towards the very end of the date.) the actors become increasingly more extreme and uncomfortable with their character, making it very embarrassing and torturing for the unsuspecting dater.

 At the end of the date, the victimized dater is informed that this is a prank show and that they are on "Hell Date."
 This is done by a character named "The Devil" who is a little person dressed in a devil costume.